cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/user-roles.md

 - [Collaborate on a pentest](/platform-deep-dive/collaboration/collaborate-on-pentests/) in the Cobalt app and in Slack.
 - [Manage users](/platform-deep-dive/collaboration/manage-collaborators/) for a pentest.
 - View pentest activity updates and pentester updates.
-- Manage integrations for a pentest: Jira and GitHub.
+- Manage native Jira integrations for a pentest.

 A Pentest Team Member has no access to any information related to the organization, unless they're also an Organization Owner or Member.